ufal/marian-tensorboard/README.md

 ## FAQ

-TODO
+- Licence: MIT, see Licence.md

-There are many points and features to explain.
-Feel free to ask Dominik :)
+- There are many points and features to explain.
+Feel free to ask.

+- Concat: Dominik Macháček: machacek [at] ufal.mff.cuni.cz